phrdang/phrdang.github.io/ed-portfolio.md

 - Managed 12 other course staff members and organized course logistics for 450+ students
 - Created onboarding process and training session for new TAs
 - Implemented new Gradescope autograder that could check if the student submitted the correct code for lab attendance
-- Delivered guest lecture on linked lists
+- Delivered guest lecture on linked lists (see video below and lecture materials in video description)
 - Wrote documentation on how to run exam logistics and how to write a good exam problem
 - Taught weekly discussion and lab sections and held office hours

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/OzF6u7PTMfc?si=LJkKjT3NyEfoM4nk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Teaching Assistant for CS 88 at UC Berkeley
 Aug 2023 - Dec 2023 | Berkeley, CA